Danny Webb (footballer)

-Daniel John Webb (born 2 July 1983) is an English former footballer who played as a defender and is employed as Assistant Manager at Chesterfield, having initially been appointed as First Team Coach.
-He previously served as Leyton Orient first-team manager in 2017.
+Daniel John Webb (born 2 July 1983) is an English former footballer who played as a defender who is currently assistant manager at Chesterfield.
+He previously served as first-team manager at Leyton Orient in 2017, and Yeovil Town in 2025.

 Playing career

 Southend United

 Webb started his career as a trainee at Southampton but failed to break into the Saints' first team squad.
 In December 2000, Webb was brought to Southend United for a fee of £10,000 by his father David, who had recently taken over as manager of Southend in September.
 Webb went on to make 39 appearances for the Shrimpers between 2000 and 2002, scoring four goals, but found his first team opportunities limited after his father's resignation in October 2001, following which Daniel had two loan spells at Brighton & Hove Albion in 2001–02 and 2002–03, where he made a total 16 appearances and scored one goal against Notts County, however a permanent move failed to materialise.